 - Spare SD card (for camera)

-- Go pro or action camera (if you choose)
+- Go pro or action camera (if you want)

 - Apple Air Tags – put these fellas in your checked luggage in case of any airline screw ups